-To support the children as they transition into a new learning environment and become a member of the Owls or Butterflies, we invite you and your child to join the current preschool team for two orientation session.
+To support the children as they transition into a new learning environment and become a member of the Owls or Butterflies, we invite you and your child to join the current preschool team for two orientation sessions.
 The children will play, explore and begin to form some friendships.
 They will have the experience of story and group time, morning tea and challenging themselves outside.
 Details and dates for these visits were mailed to you with your child's welcome letter.
 On your child's first day we will begin the day with a graduated start.
 This is essentially small groups of 5 or 6 arriving at staggered intervals of time.
 This allows the preschool team to welcome the children, help them with the new routine and settle to an area of interest as they say goodbye to families before welcoming the next small group.
 Feedback from previous families has been this has assisted the children and is a positive experience for parents and carers too.
-Further information on the gradual start, including nominating a time, will be sent prior to the 2023 school year.
+Please ensure you sign your child's name next to a graduated start time and make a note on your dates to remember sheet at your interview with Susan.